SD Supreme Court examines ability to possess gun as evidence in murder case

 SIOUX FALLS, S.D.
 (KELO) – If a defendant is claiming self-defense in a deadly shooting, but they weren’t legally permitted to have that gun, does the jury have to know about it?

 The South Dakota Supreme Court considered the question on Thursday.
-Ramon Smith received a life sentence in 2021 for the 2019 murder of Larry Carr, Jr. Smith claimed he acted in self-defense and that he was protecting his sister and her girlfriend.
+Ramon Smith received a life sentence in 2022 for the 2019 murder of Larry Carr Jr. Smith claimed he acted in self-defense and that he was protecting his sister and her girlfriend.

 The evidence that Smith was unable to legally have a gun received justices’ attention on Thursday when the South Dakota Supreme Court heard oral arguments in the case.

-Note: Correction: a previous version of this story incorrectly stated that Smith received the life sentence in 2021.
-He received it in 2022.